OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 ---

 ## Cosmic Structure & Densities

 - Mention of a reality split tied to misremembering events is analogous to the Matrix "cat" glitch.
+- Putin is somewhat aware of the hyperdimensional reality, but in a different context—more like mental martial arts.

 ---

 ## Earth Changes & Environmental Events